Vulcanoctopus

 Vulcanoctopus hydrothermalis, also known as the vent octopus, is a small benthic octopus endemic to hydrothermal vents.
-It is the only known species of the genus Vulcanoctopus.
+It is the only photographed species of the genus Vulcanoctopus.
+Other species such as Vulcanoctopus tangaroa and Vulcanoctopus tegginmathae have been accepted but are near undocumented.
 This vent octopus is endemic to the hydrothermal vent habitat that is located in the East Pacific Rise.

 V. hydrothermalis has evolved unique adaptations to accommodate for the distinct circumstances of this very dynamic habitat.
 In particular, they are characterized as having double rows of suckers on each arm.
 V. hydrothermalis has been shown to exhibit feeding that relies on the coordination of their arms to entrap their prey.
 In terms of external appearance, both the female and male vent octopuses exhibit similar physical traits.
 Internally, the anatomy of the reproductive and digestive tract is different between female and male vent octopuses.

 Habitat

 Vulcanoctopus hydrothermalis lives along the East Pacific Rise which borders the Pacific, Cocos, and Nazca Plates.
 The vent octopus is found near colonies of giant tube worms, which are located at hydrothermal vents.
 These environments are made very hostile as hot water rises through vents, releasing a black 'cloud,' or plume, of metal sulfides and other toxic chemicals that result in acidic conditions.
-The temperature of the hydrothermal vent in the East Pacific Rise varies from 1-10 degrees celsius depending on its surroundings of seawater or plumes and is around 2640 m deep.
+The temperature of the hydrothermal vent in the East Pacific Rise varies from 1–10 C depending on its surroundings of seawater or plumes and is around 2640 m deep.
 V. hydrothermalis are regarded as the only cephalopod endemic to this environment.
 The vent octopus has been observed to congregate around vents, but isolated elsewhere.
 It is because of this close proximity that V. hydrothermalis are thought to be more prone to infections by the parasite Genesis vulcanoctopusi, which is described further in Host-Parasite Relationships.